When You Can’t Breastfeed: How to Dry Up Your Breastmilk Supply

 Prevention of clogged ducts

-• Wear a supportive, well fitted bra, that is too tight or binding, and try to avoid those with underwire.21 The underwire may put too much pressure on one area, potentially creating a clogged duct.
+• Wear a supportive, well fitted bra, that is not too tight or binding, and try to avoid those with underwire.21 The underwire may put too much pressure on one area, potentially creating a clogged duct.

 • Sleep on your back to avoid prolonged pressure on the breast in one area.
 Likewise, avoid wearing a heavy purse or diaper bag strap directly over the breast, or wearing an infant front carrier for too long.20